The Birds of Caribe Royale

 I finished registering at the hotel by 4:30.
 By 4:40, I was outside with my binoculars and camera.
 I’d spotted a flock of White Ibises on the lawn as we pulled in the entrance, so that’s where I headed first.
-Here, in no particular order, are the birds I spotted by the hotel during the three days (and one hour on Monday) that I was there.
+Here are the birds I spotted by the hotel during the three days (and one hour on Monday) that I was there.

 White Ibis.
 The one on the right is a juvenile.
 The one on the left isn’t quite into its adult plumage.
 A flock of about 10 were on the grounds constantly, often foraging right next to the sidewalks.
 They weren’t tame, exactly, but they certainly weren’t afraid of people.